decasteljau/waapi-text-to-speech/readme.md

 The source code is located in [index.ts](index.ts).

 This script is executed as an external editor in Wwise from the current selection.
 It will retrieve the selection from WAAPI and generate a WAV file for each selected Sound objects using Windows text to speech.
 The WAV files will be automatically imported in the project with WAAPI.

+Refer to this [blog article](https://blog.audiokinetic.com/waapi-three-open-source-projects-for-wwise-authoring-api/) for more information.